danielepr0/robomigration/README.md

 This simple tool will automate the painful step of moving from Game Pass to Steam, since the save files are renamed in a weird way and need to be renamed, depending of the content.

+### What does it do

 The tool will simply scan the files content, check for keywords and copy them as renamed accordingly.

+### Why not a GUI?

+It's useless since it does not need user input, it's fully automated.

 ### Safety precautions